KiraYamato94/LasMonjas/README.md

 <details>
   <summary>Click to show</summary>

+**Version 2.0.3 (17th June 2022)**
+- Fixed Reactor's sabotage on custom skeld
+- Submerged updated to 2022.6.12
+- Fixed some lag issues with the Speed patch
+- Fixed Hot Potato bug where the timer could go to "-0" value
+- Added that Flag Stealer player can't kill near team's base to prevent bugs on CTF
+- Added that Usurper player can't kill near team's respawn point to prevent bugs on KOTH
+- On Zombie Laboratory, reduced Nurse enter/exit and pick/use medkit cooldown from 5 to 3
+- Added that the Nurse can use a medkit on a zombie to kill it
+- Added that Zombies can't kill near the Infirmary to prevent spawn camping
+- Added that Nurse gets a speed boost and more vision after delivering 3 of 6 key items
+- On PAT, removed 1 thief role, added 1 police role and changed 2 police roles to 2 taser roles, they can throw an electric discharge with right clic on the mouse direction to paralyze a Thief for a few seconds, this also change the jewel that Thief is delivering back to its original position, if they miss shot the Taser gets paralyzed instead.
+- Changed the "Thiefs can kill" option to "Who can Thiefs kill?: Taser / All / Nobody"
+- Removed police can kill near prison option, they can never kill close to the prison
+- Added that police and taser can't arrest or tase close to the jewel deliver button to prevent spawn camping
+- Added 2 lobby options, taser cooldown and duration
+- 7 new hats and 2 new visor

 **Version 2.0.2 (10th June 2022)**
 - New lobby option: hide vent anim on shadows (works for roles and gamemodes, this fixes being able to see a vent opening or closing inside shadows)
 - New client option: nun cursor (changes mouse cursor)